ASVAB Practice Test Free

 The pressure gauges are situated at an identical height; therefore, their potential energy is equal.
 According to Bernoulli’s principle, the pressure at point 1 must be equal to the pressure at point 2.

-18. Mechanical Comprehension - Sample Question
+ASVAB Mechanical Comprehension Question 3

 A pulley system is used to:

-D. Change the direction or magnitude of a force
+The correct answer is D: Change the direction or magnitude of a force

 Pulleys are mechanical devices that change the direction or magnitude of a force applied to a load.